 We no longer say, “committed suicide” because it refers to a time when suicide was a crime; the preferred term is now “died/death by suicide.”

 Why we don’t use the term euthanasia

 The root of the term euthanasia comes from the Greek – eu, meaning good, and thanatos, meaning death.
 A simple definition of euthanasia is “the practice of intentionally ending life to relieve pain and suffering.”
-So, while technically correct, we avoid this term because of some of its historical associations, including the concept that it is a mercy killing and its association with Nazi concentration camps where they referred to the mass murder of thousands of disabled people as a “Euthanasia Program.”
+So, while technically correct, we avoid this term because of some of its historical associations and because it has been commandeered by the anti-choice movement in Canada.
 It is also a term used to refer to ending an animal’s life with the use of medications.